deephaven-examples/prometheus-alerts-metrics/README.md

 The alerts table contains the following columns:

-`PrometheusDateTime, Job, Instance, AlertIdentifier, Status, AlertIngestDateTime`
+`PrometheusDateTime, Job, Instance, PrometheusQuery, Status, AlertIngestDateTime`

-The tables are combined on the `Job`, `Instance`, and the computed `PrometheusDateTimeFloored` columns.
+The tables are combined on the `Job`, `Instance`, `PrometheusQuery` and the `PrometheusDateTime` columns.
+Since the `PrometheusDateTime` isn't guaranteed to have overlap and we want to join on the closest values, we use this as the last parameter in our as-of join.

-#### `lowerBin`

-Prometheus sends a timestamp with its alert webhooks, and includes a timestamp when querying metrics data.
-We store this in the `PrometheusDateTime` column.
-This is useful for mapping our metrics to an alert, but since we are querying our metrics on a timed cadence, we can't guarantee that the alert's timestamp will match our query's timestamp.
-So how do we map a query metric to an alert?
-We can use [lowerBin](https://deephaven.io/core/docs/reference/time/datetime/lowerBin/) to "floor" our timestamps.
-This example floors the timestamps to the nearest half second.
-This works because we pull data on half second intervals, and Prometheus's alertmanager is configured to check every second before determining if an alert should be fired or resolved.

-This app uses `lowerBin` to compute the `PrometheusDateTimeFloored` column.

 ## Dependencies